-When I expressed my sympathies to Karen, she simply shrugged in a no-nonsense way and said, “Some seasons are good, some aren’t.
-Last year was our best season in 25 years.
-Agriculture's not for wimps!”
+You need cold nights to make “sugarers” happy, so unseasonably warm winters isn’t good for the harvest.
+What happens when it’s not the right temperatures?
+Karen shrugged in a no-nonsense way and said, “Some seasons are good, some aren’t.”
+Agriculture’s not for wimps!
 She’s clearly been in the maple syrup business a long time and weathered the ups and downs.

 Do all trees produce sap?
 Karen says that they do, but “it’s the sugar maple that has the highest content of sugar in the sap.”
 They’ll tap some red maples, too.